celoyd/wheather/README.md

 You can change `cube/$slice/*` to say `cube/$slice/{0..5}.png` or whatever to get a finer selection of pixels.

-# 5. Rejoin the strips into a (with luck) cloudless image
+# 5. Rejoin the strips into a cloudless image

 And now we splice them together: